UmutSen2662/Battery-Tray-Icon/README.md

 ## Roadmap

-This is pretty much a finished app in my mind because I myself have been using it for the last 1-2 years and I don't think I have ever seen it misbehave so it is very stable ant it does the job.
+This is pretty much a finished app in my mind because I myself have been using it for the last 2-3 years and I don't think I have ever seen it misbehave so it is very stable and it does the job.